fedeizzo/ParticleSwarmOptimization-OpenMPI/report/03-problem-analysis.md

 A visual proof of this statement is deeply discussed in section {@sec:benchmarking} of the report.

-All the previously described operations are executed for a specific number of times specified by the user.
+All the previously described operations are executed for a each iteration of the algorithm.

 ### Logs
 In order to provide a more effective way of visualizing the program behavior, we have employed a thread-safe logging utility library.